jenskutilek/jkUnicode/USAGE.md

 `-p | --punctuation`

 Prints a list of orthographies for which all letter category characters are present in the font, but have missing punctuation category characters.
+For the missing characters, Unicode, glyph name, and Unicode name are reported.

 #### Example

 ```
-$ ortho -p ComicJens-Italic.ttf
+$ ortho -p ComicJens.ttf
 Orthographies which can be supported by adding punctuation characters:

 Scottish Gaelic